arakelian/json-filter/README.md

 High-speed stream-based filtering of arbitrarily large JSON documents.

 This library takes extraordinary pains to insure that Java objects are not created unnecessarily while processing the input and output streams.

+There are no dependencies on any third-party JSON libraries to ensure small code size, and to maximum performance of JSON streaming for the purpose of filtering.

 Applications:
 * Redacting content that client is not allowed to see